aiven/devportal/docs/platform/concepts/service_backups.rst

 Access to backups
 -----------------

-The Aiven platform provides a centralized managed platform for Aiven services, enabling them to run on various cloud providers and regions.
+The Aiven platform takes care of all maintenance operations required for running complex software at scale, allowing you to focus on using your services.
 The open-source tools used for service backups can be leveraged in your own infrastructure.

 The Aiven platform is designed to handle the operational aspects of running complex software at scale, allowing you to focus on using the services instead of maintaining them.
 Aiven handles service availability, security, connectivity, and backups.

-Access to backups of your services is not possible due to their encryption and storage in object storage.
-However, if you do need to backup your service, you can use the standard tooling for this service.
+Since service backups are encrypted and stored in the object storage, accessing them is not possible.
+If you do need to backup your service, use the standard tooling for this service.

 Recommended backup tools per service are as follows: